TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. method:: window.instr([n])
             window.instr(y, x[, n])

-   Return a bytes object of characters, extracted from the window starting at the current cursor position, or at *y*, *x* if specified.
-Attributes are stripped from the characters.
+   Return a bytes object of characters, extracted kutoka the window starting at the current cursor position, or at *y*, *x* if specified.
+Attributes are stripped kutoka the characters.
 If *n* is specified, :meth:`instr` returns a string at most *n* characters long (exclusive of the trailing NUL).